 Middle ear infections or hearing loss

-can trigger seizures
+glands and can trigger seizures.

-bones of the neck or upper back
+the bones of the neck or upper back.

 Communication and social interaction problems, including autism